-The requirements for getting certified are based on academic and clinical experiences, and successful completion of the Certification Examination.
+The requirements for becoming certified are based on academic and clinical experiences, and successful completion of the Child Life Professional Certification Examination.
 In order to establish eligibility for the Certification Examination, candidates must meet three requirements prior to the exam application deadline.
 For additional questions pertaining to exam eligibility, read through a list of Eligibility Frequently Asked Questions.

-Applicants must have either completed a bachelor’s degree, or be in the final semester of study for that degree.
-Note: All applicants for the November 2013 and subsequent exams will be required to successfully complete their bachelor’s degree on or before the application deadline for the exam for which they are applying.
-Applications from candidates anticipating graduation will no longer be accepted.
+Applicants must have successfully completed a bachelor’s degree on or before the application deadline for the exam for which they are applying.
+Exam applications from candidates anticipating graduation are not accepted.

 Questions?
 Review a list of Baccalaureate Degree Frequently Asked Questions.

-Any course that is offered by the college/university departments listed below will count toward the course work requirement.
-Applicants are NOT required to take a course in each of these fields, but rather a total of 10 courses in one or more of the listed departments:
+1) Any course that is offered by the college/university departments listed below will count toward the requirement.

-Courses in the following departments will be considered on a case-by-case basis.
+2) Courses offered by the following college/university departments will be considered on a case-by-case basis.
 Only those with a clear connection with the Exam Content Outline will be accepted.
 Candidates may be required to supply supporting documentation such as course descriptions or syllabi for courses from these departments.

 Questions?
 Review a list of Course Work Frequently Asked Questions.

 All exam applicants must complete a minimum of 480 hours of child life clinical experience under the direct supervision of a Certified Child Life Specialist.
 These hours can be completed through a child life internship or fellowship only.
 Volunteer, practicum and paid work hours are not accepted.
-Clinical experience is documented with a Clinical Experience Verification Form, signed by a supervisor from the internship, fellowship, or paid work experience.
+Clinical experience is documented with a Clinical Experience Verification Form, signed by a supervisor from the internship or fellowship.

 In order to be eligible to supervise an exam applicant’s 480 hours of child life clinical experience, a Certified Child Life Specialist must: